 Joint ownership of Dubai property – What to consider

-Many clients ask us about buying Dubai property in joint names.
-Their queries vary – Is it possible?
+Many clients ask us about buying Dubai property in joint names and how title deeds play a role in this process.
+Their queries vary – what is a title deed?
+Is joint ownership of property possible?
 Do we have to be married?
 What share in the property will we each have?
 What happens if one of us wants to sell?
 What happens if we get divorced?
 What happens if one of us dies?
-Let’s clarify some of the issues here.
+Let’s clarify some of the issues and explain the title deed and joint property ownership process.

-For example, it could be two or more investor friends or colleagues, or perhaps a married couple.
-When you buy in joint names you can usually specify the percentage share each investor has in the property, and that will be stated on the title deed subsequently issued by the Land Department on completion of the transfer.
-In most cases the percentage share of ownership will reflect the ratio of financial investment by each party.
-In the case of married couples,this is usually 50/50.
+Yes, it’s possible to have joint property ownership in Dubai.
+The title deed can be issued in the names of two or more parties, such as friends, business partners, or married couples.
+You can specify the percentage share each party holds, which is then documented in the title deed, subsequently issued by the Land Department on completion of the transfer.
+In most cases, the percentage share of ownership will reflect the ratio of financial investment by each party.
+In the case of married couples, this is usually 50/50.

 Note that where one of a number of joint owners sells his or her share, the 4% Land Department transfer fee is calculated on the value attributed to the seller’s share only, and not on the value of the whole property.
 If the transfer is between two joint owners who are closely related, whether as husband and wife, or as parent and child, then it is possible to apply for a reduced ‘gift rate’ transfer fee of 0.125%.